Why do verenigingen and stichtingen need to register UBOs?

 Avoid a fine

-Do you not register the UBOs for your vereniging or stichting?
+Do you not register the UBOs for your vereniging or stichting when you should do so?
 Then you risk a fine of up to €22,500.
 The Bureau Economische Handhaving (BEH, in Dutch) checks the registrations and imposes any fines.
 BEH is part of the Netherlands Tax Administration.

 Registering UBOs

 Prepare well so you can register the UBOs in one go.
 You register UBOs with a UBO report.
 If you are the authorised signatory of a vereniging or stichting, you can see who are already registered as UBOs.
+Authorised signatory means that you are officially authorised to make registrations, changes and deregistrations in the Business Register for the vereniging or stichting.
 Check out these examples of UBO's for a foundation or association.Â

 Reporting changes

-Does the board or statutes of your association or foundation change?
+Does the board or statutes of your vereniging or stichting change?
 Report these changes to KVK within 1 week.
 Process the changes for your vereniging or stichting in the KVK Business Register first, and then the UBO register.